-The average overestimate of sold copies was therefore 3,127 divided by 12 (total issues in the previous period) = 261 c) In relation to promotional schemes utilising voucher redemption a wash through basis means vouchers are accounted for as they are redeemed.
-The specific point at which they are treated as redeemed is not prescribed but you should use a reasonable and consistent basis.
+The average overestimate of sold copies was therefore 3,127 divided by 12 (total issues in the previous period) = 261.

 So you must deduct 261 copies from the average in the current period, to ensure the overestimate from the previous period is accounted for.